ThomasMannIT/ExData_Plotting1/README.md

 ## MY COMMENTS

+ATTENTION MY PNG FILES HAVE A TRANSPARENT BACKGROUND !!!

+Dont get Scared of a chessboard like background, this is TRANSPARENCY ;-)

 See plot1.PNG plot2.PNG plot3.PNG plot4.PNG

-See plot1.R plot2.R plot3.R plot4.R
+See plot1.R plot2.R plot3.R plot4.R for Code

 ## TASK
 ## Introduction